tmakota/tagChecker/README.md

 package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

-To manually create a virtualenv on MacOS and Linux:
+Before you start with CDK you need to initialize Python virtualenv on MacOS and Linux:

 ```
 $ python3 -m venv .venv
 ```

-After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.
+After the init process completes and the virtualenv is created, you can need to activate your virtualenv.

 ```
 $ source .venv/bin/activate